| |

 Step 2: Prep your fabric and mould

-Place the fabric into the liquid concrete mixture and make sure it absorbs it well and that all of the material is covered.
+The next step for your DIY cement vases is to place the fabric into the liquid concrete mixture and make sure it absorbs it well and that all of the material is covered.
 Move the fabric around in the mix to check there are no dry areas.

 Unless you are using a tall vase for the mould, you need to raise the item you are covering off the table so the top of your pot can stretch out.
 Therefore, I placed it on top of a candle holder to achieve the extra height.